XereoNet/SpaceGDN/README.md

 	GET /channel/:id/build # Starts at the channel/channel, and lists all builds inside of it GET /jar/:id/channel/:id/version/:id/build # Verbosely gets all builds for the given version

+##Bubbling
+Bubbling was added in 1.0.1.
+Essentially, all requests will return the IDs of all their parents.
+For example, any `build` also returns the fields for `channel_id` and `jar_id`, as well as its own `version_id`.

+##Sorting

+Query results may be sorted, by appending a parameter to the URL in the following way format: `model.column.direction`.

+ - `model` Must be one of: "jar", "channel", "version", "build"
+ - `column` Must be a column on the model, as are returned in API requests.
+ - `direction` Must be one of: "asc", "desc"

+For example, a request like `GET /jar/1/build?sort=build.created_at.desc` returns builds, sorting by the newest added to the oldest.
+It's also worth noting that, with the "bubbling" added in version 1.0.1 of the API, it is possible to sort by any parent properties as well, such for example: `GET /jar/1/build?sort=jar.name.desc`

 ##Paginated Results
 In order to prevent flooding, results are paginated automatically to 100 results.
 Page information is always returned in the response object.
 Non-paginated results will simply display as having 1 page.
 Pages can be navigated to by passing the property `page` in the URL.
 For example: